weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### 1.3: Connect to Weaviate

 Now you can connect to your Weaviate instance.
-Get the instance **URL** and the **Administrator API Key** from the WCD console as shown below.
+Get the instance **REST Endpoint URL** and the **Administrator API Key** from the WCD console as shown below.

 import WCDClusterURL from '/developers/weaviate/quickstart/img/cluster_url.png';